 Under Traoré, Burkina Faso drastically overhauled its external relations, breaking off the country's security cooperation with France and moving closer to Russia.
 The country used to be a member of the G5 Sahel alliance until it withdrew in December 2023.
-Similarly, Burkina Faso, which had been a member of the Economic Community of West African States (ECOWAS) since its founding in 1975, announced in January 2024 its decision to withdraw from the organisation, effective 29 January 2025.
-In August 2024, it established the Confederation of Sahel States together with Mali and Niger.
+Similarly, Burkina Faso, which had been a member of the Economic Community of West African States (ECOWAS) since its founding in 1975, announced its decision to withdraw from the organisation in January 2024, and formally exited on 29 January 2025.
+In August 2024, it established the Confederation of Sahel States (CSS) together with Mali and Niger.
 The Confederation originated as a mutual defense pact signed on 16th September 2023, following the 2023 coup in Niger.
 The confederation aims to promote cooperation and integration among its member states, particularly in areas such as security, defense, and economic development.
+Although the CSS is still part of WAEMU and uses the West African Franc (CFA), it has stated its intention to create a common currency to end the use of the CFA.

-Burkina Faso is a low-income country with an economy primarily reliant on subsistence farming and livestock raising.
+Burkina Faso is classified as a low-income country with an economy primarily reliant on subsistence farming and livestock raising.
 Persistent challenges include highly variable rainfall, poor soil quality, and inadequate communication networks and infrastructure.
 The country also depends heavily on mining, particularly gold, which accounts for approximately 16% of its GDP and 80% of its exports.